 Pick The Solution For Your Needs

-In drone survey missions, the choice between photogrammetry (top image) and LiDAR (bottom image) depends heavily on your mission and your budget.
+In drone survey missions, the choice between photogrammetry (right image) and LiDAR (bottom image) depends heavily on your mission and your budget.

 Drone photogrammetry is when a drone captures a large number of high-resolution images over a specific area.
 You can use these images to reconstruct the terrain in 3D using image overlap and sufficient ground control.